-- 2.1.14.
-Technical Proposals.
-The Selection Committee shall initially request a technical proposal from those firms that were short-listed.
-The technical proposals shall provide the information requested in the RFP.
-Firms submitting a technical proposal shall provide the electronic document by the date and time listed in the RFP. - 2.1.15.
+- 2.1.15.
 Opening of Technical Proposals.
-The Director of Engineering or his/her designee shall document receipt of the technical proposals at the specified time and place.
+The Chief Engineer or his/her designee shall document receipt of the technical proposals at the specified time and place.
 Technical proposals not received at the specified time will not be considered. - 2.1.16.
 Preliminary Evaluation of Technical Proposals.
 The Selection Committee shall review each technical proposal to first determine whether the proposals are responsive to the requirements of the RFP.
 The Selection Committee shall then evaluate and document (score) the technical proposal from the short-listed proposers based on an evaluation plan specified in the RFP.
 The Selection Committee shall keep confidential a preliminary ranking of the technical proposals.
 The Selection Committee may cancel or reject any and all technical proposals.
-The Director of Engineering shall prepare a report documenting the reasons for the cancellation or rejection.
+The Chief Engineer shall prepare a report documenting the reasons for the cancellation or rejection.
 The Selection Committee may waive informalities in the technical proposals. - 2.1.17.
 Conferences During Preliminary Evaluation.
 The Selection Committee may hold a question and answer conference with any or all proposers to clarify or verify the contents of a technical proposal.
 The conference may be in person or by telephone.
 Each proposer shall be allotted the same fixed amount of time for any conference held as part of the selection.
 Proposers shall be encouraged to elaborate on their qualifications, proposed services, relevant experience and details of the technical proposal for the project.
 Proprietary information from competing proposers shall not be disclosed to the public or to competitors. - 2.1.18.
 Changes to the RFP.
 Based upon a review of the technical proposal and discussions with each short-listed proposer, the Selection Committee shall determine whether any changes to the RFP should be made to clarify errors, omissions or ambiguities or to incorporate project improvements or additional details.
 If such changes are required, an addendum shall be provided to each proposer.
-If addenda are issued by the Selection Committee, proposers will be given an opportunity to revise their technical proposals.
+If addenda are issued by the Selection Committee, proposers will be given an opportunity to revise their technical proposals. - 2.1.19.
+Final Evaluation of Technical Proposals.
+At the conclusion of the technical proposal evaluation stage, the Selection Committee will meet to discuss each proposer.
+After the discussion is completed, each team member will be given an opportunity to adjust their score.
+The Selection